KahLiang/Sequence-Alignment/README.md

 # Sequence-Alignment
 A program with Sequence Alignment for my subject TIB2341 Introduction to Bioinformatics.

-Sequence Alignment is a way of arranging protein or DNA sequences to identify regions of similarity that may be a consequence of evolutionary relationships between the sequences.
+Sequence Alignment or sequence comparison lies at heart of the bioinformatics, which describes the way of arrangement of DNA/RNA, or Protein sequences to identify the regions of similarity among them.
+It is used to infer structural, functional and evolutionary relationship between the sequences.
+Alignment finds similarity level between the query sequence and the different database sequences.
+The algorithm works by dynamic programming approach which divides the problem into smaller independent sub problems and finds the alignment more quantitatively by assigning scores.